Thermalization processes induced by quantum monitoring in multi-level systems: Abstract

 \section{Abstract}

-We study the heat statistics of an $N$-dimensional quantum system monitored by a sequence of projective measurements.
-The late-time, asymptotic properties of the heat characteristic function are analyzed in the thermodynamic limit of a high, ideally infinite, number of measurements.
-In this context, conditions allowing for Infinite-Temperature Thermalization (ITT), induced by the monitoring of the quantum system, are discussed.
+We study the heat statistics of a multi-level $N$-dimensional quantum system monitored by a sequence of projective measurements.
+The late-time, asymptotic properties of the heat characteristic function are analyzed in the thermodynamic limit of a high, ideally infinite, number $M$ of measurements $(M \to \infty)$.
+In this context, the conditions allowing for an Infinite-Temperature Thermalization (ITT), induced by the repeated monitoring of the quantum system, are discussed.
 We show that ITT is identified by the fixed point of a symmetric random matrix that models the stochastic process originated by the sequence of measurements.
 Such fixed point is independent on the non-equilibrium evolution of the system and its initial state.
-Exceptions to ITT take place when the observable of the intermediate measurements is commuting (or quasi-commuting) with the Hamiltonian of the system, or when the time interval between measurements is smaller or comparable with the energy scale of the quantum system (quantum Zeno regime).
-Results on the limit of infinite-dimensional Hilbert spaces ($N \to \infty$) -- describing continuous systems with a discrete spectrum -- are presented.
-By denoting with $M$ the number of quantum measurements, we show that the order of the limits $M \to \infty$ and $N \to \infty$ matters: when $N$ is fixed and $M$ diverges, then there is ITT.
+Exceptions to ITT, to which we refer to as \textit{partial thermalization}, take place when the observable of the intermediate measurements is commuting (or quasi-commuting) with the Hamiltonian of the quantum system, or when the time interval between measurements is smaller or comparable with the system energy scale (quantum Zeno regime).
+Results on the limit of infinite-dimensional Hilbert spaces ($N \to \infty$), describing continuous systems with a discrete spectrum, are also presented.
+We show that the order of the limits $M\to\infty$ and $N\to\infty$ matters: when $N$ is fixed and $M$ diverges, then ITT occurs.
 In the opposite case, the system becomes classical, so that the measurements are no longer effective in changing the state of the system.
-A non trivial result is obtained fixing $M/N^2$ where partial ITT occurs.
-Finally, an example of incomplete thermalization applicable to rotating two-dimensional gases is presented.
+A non trivial result is obtained fixing $M/N^2$ where instead partial ITT occurs.
+Finally, an example of partial thermalization applicable to rotating two-dimensional gases is presented.